tokiku-music/tokiku-music.github.io/music/space_walk/index.md

 video_link: "https://youtu.be/hOdMdoZ9dcc"
 ---

-The main theme for the Master Control Zone in the Herta Space Station.
+The main theme for the Master Control Zone in Herta Space Station.